 Sustainability reporting is an integral part of the Annual Report.
-In this reporting, Migros discloses its sustainability efforts in accordance with the Global Reporting Initiative (GRI G4) standard and the ten principles of the Global Compact of the United Nations (UN Global Compact).
-This applies to the chapters Environment, Products, Employees, Society & Culture and Health.
+In this reporting, Migros discloses its main economic, ecological and social contributions in accordance with the Global Reporting Initiative (GRI) standard and the ten principles of the Global Compact of the United Nations.
+This applies to the chapters Environment, Production & Consumption, Employees, Society & Culture.

-The details relate generally to the entire Migros Group, except where otherwise stated.
-The sustainability reporting focuses on the strategic business units (SBUs), Cooperative Retailing (core business) and Industry & Wholesaling.
+The details in this report generally relate to the entire Migros Group, except where otherwise stated.
+The sustainability reporting focuses on the strategic business units Cooperative Retailing (core business) and Industry & Wholesaling.

 The sustainability reporting covers the following issues and business units: